Filming Detective Pikachu felt like being in Die Hard, actor Chris Geere says

 This is going to be fun.
 Because it has a bit of comedy, and a bit of adventure.
 My son watches the cartoon, and he's 6.
 And obviously, he has never seen anything I've done before.
 It's not really that wise to set a 6 year-old down to watch You're The Worst.
 "And this is daddy against the pool table with someone who isn't mommy."
 There was a massive draw in knowing I could share that experience with him.
 And hopefully I am going to be the cool dad at school.

-When you first got cast on Your The Worst, what were your impressions of Jimmy?
+When you first got cast on You're The Worst, what were your impressions of Jimmy?
 And how has that changed over the five seasons?

 My first impression was, he's a really funny asshole.
 I love the fact that he was such an idiot.
 He seemed to have brains but not necessarily any common sense and I thought that was hilarious.
 As the show progressed, I went through what the fans went through: I loved him at some bits, I felt sorry for him at other bits, and I hated him lot of the time.
 It was always quite tricky to find something I liked about him when everything he did was disgraceful, but that was part of the challenge and enjoyment of the job.